leyfall/coding_journey/DAYS.md

 - 10 mins for the data stucture of comparison using the functions of <= or >= or !> or ==
 - Input - basically to gather a user in a Python program we used this.
 - Its also a type of string, if we want to used it as a no. we need to convert it to an integer or float beforehand.
+- input() function -- reads a line from a input and returns it as a string.